NRC Research and Fellowship Programs

 Description

-NRL provides access to a number of sensing and imaging systems (hyperspectral, multispectral, thermal, and polarimetric systems), calibration facilities, and computer resources to perform the work.
+NRL provides opportunities to participate in fieldwork through ongoing projects and access to state-of-the-art field instrumentation and airborne sensing and imaging systems (hyperspectral, multispectral, thermal and polarimetric systems) calibration facilities, and computer resources to perform the work.

 key words